Emergency Dentist

 When a molar has been cracked or broken, you are at high risk of accumulating decay and cavities in that tooth.
 If you feel that one (or multiple) of your molars is broken or cracked, you should immediately come to the office to seal off the break.

 Different than molars, when a front tooth is injured, there are other repair options.
 In some cases, it is possible to reattach the broken piece to the original tooth.
 We may also recommend a dental bonding procedure or crowns if you’ve chipped or broken a tooth.
-Dr. T.J.
-Scarborough or Dr. Nick Sampalis can discuss all the best options with you.
+Our Doctors can discuss all the best options with you.

 KNOCKED-OUT TOOTH